Addika1630/metta-task/task/REPORT.md

    - **Timestamp Conversion:** Converted Unix timestamps (updated_at) into datetime format for accurate time calculations.

-   - **Data Grouping:** Aggregated PR events based on organization, repository, and id to analyze each PR individually.
+   - **Data Grouping:** Data grouping was performed to analyze each pull request (PR) individually.
+The dataset was grouped by organization, repository, and PR ID, ensuring that all related events were processed together.
+This allowed for accurate calculations of pickup time, review time, merge time, and review cycles for each PR..